Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 There are also plenty of ways to save on these monthly expenses, so they’re not set in stone.
 You can get a phone plan with less data that’s cheaper.
 You can cook at home more and eat out less.
 It’s all about your lifestyle and what you can put up with on a daily basis.

-But here’s the most important takeaway from this chart: if you cannot afford the total at the bottom for your category, it’s worth reconsidering your move to London.
+If you cannot afford the total at the bottom for your category, it’s worth reconsidering your move to London.
 Look at your finances and future finances with a realistic lens.

 The sticker shock of London will shock you, and it’s best to be prepared for any unforeseen circumstances.
-The bright side for Americans?
-There aren’t big unforeseen medical costs due to nationalized healthcare.
-But other emergencies might arise, so you always need to have a slush fund.

-Behind rent and monthly bills, food is another essential expense and can make up a large portion of your budget.
 According to data from Numbeo, the average monthly cost of food for a single person in London is approximately £350 ($454 USD) per month.
 That includes groceries, restaurants, and takeaways.

-It’s a lot, for sure!
-And the numbers only go up as you feed more people in your family.
 But there’s one piece of good news about the cost of living in London per month: groceries.
 Groceries, I’ve found, are generally cheaper in the UK vs America and the rest of the world (of course it depends on where you’re coming from).

 Here’s an example from part of my weekly shop on Ocado (a grocery delivery service) to give you an idea of what things cost.